 Here at MakeUseOf, we love doing cool things with webcams.
-One example is Simon’s cool article on how to control a game with your webcam.
+One example is Simon’s cool article on how to control a game with your webcam (no longer available).
 Another is a recent article I wrote on how to put together a home security system with your webcams.

 It was actually writing that article that made me start thinking about other uses for my webcam.
 Then, as I sat there staring at the cellphone – an old HTC 8125 with just a 1.3 mega pixel camera – I started to wonder if there was a way I could convert this little phone into a portable webcam that could stream video from anywhere in the world where there’s a cellphone data network.